 SPRAVATO® (esketamine) CIII Nasal Spray is indicated, in conjunction with an oral antidepressant, for Treatment-Resistant Depression (TRD) and suicidality in adults.
 Esketamine, approved by the FDA in 2019 to treat TRD, is not like other antidepressants, which often take four to six weeks to take effect - esketamine is effective within hours.
 Preventing suicide or reducing suicidal ideation or behavior has also not been demonstrated with esketamine.
 We cannot send a pharmacy an esketamine prescription, patients must come to the office and be monitored for a minimum of 2 hours following each session.
 For more information read here.

-SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a controlled prescription drug used to treat adults who are overly dependent on opioids (either prescription or illegal) as part of a complete treatment program that may include counseling and/or behavioral therapy.
+SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) is a controlled prescription drug used to treat adults who are overly dependent on opioids (either prescription or illegal) as part of a complete treatment program that may include counseling and/or therapy.

 VIVITROL (naltrexone extended release).
 Vivitrol is an opioid blocker that is required to be administered by a healthcare provider.
 It is a once monthly injection, that together with with counseling helps prevent substance and alcohol abuse relapse and helps with craving reduction.
 It is non-addictive and it’s not a narcotic.
 The use of VIVITROL requires detoxification, especially opioiods, to avoid sudden withdrawal.